 - A conditional sentence (i.e. community service), or

 A criminal record is stored in a registry administered by the RCMP.
 The criminal record includes information about the person’s identity, the charges against the person, their convictions, fingerprints, and DNA.

 A person may have a police record, however, if there is a finding of guilt of a criminal offence but no conviction.
 This happens when the sentencing is an absolute or conditional discharge.
 Further, a person may have a police record even if there is no finding of guilt and no conviction.
 This happens if you were charged with an offence but the Crown prosecutor decided to withdraw the charges or sought diversion, or if you were acquitted at trial.

 Are Criminal Records Permanent?

 For the most part, a criminal record is permanent.
 There are a few cases where you can apply for a record suspension (i.e. a pardon).

 Otherwise, criminal records are not removed automatically except for two exceptions.
 The first exception is youth criminal records.
-After a certain period of time, a person with a criminal record under 18 years of age when they committed an offence, cannot have their youth record disclosed unless the youth committed a serious offence and was sentenced as an adult.
+If a person has their criminal record removed, it will be at least 1 year after an absolute discharge or 3 years with a conditional discharge.
 The other exception is that your sentence of an offence was an absolute or conditional discharge.
-In the case of an absolute discharge, the criminal record should be removed from the RCMP Identification data bank within one year.
-For a conditional discharge, it should be removed within three years.
+If a person has their criminal record removed, it will be at least 1 year after an absolute discharge or 3 years with a conditional discharge.
 Though it should be automatic, this is not always the case.
 It is prudent that you double-check.

 How Does A Criminal Record Affect You?